jonmest/How-To-Tamper-With-Any-Electron-Application/README.md

 For example, I was able to unpack the source code for the excellent Signal messaging app, modify it to fetch all plaintext messages in the client's decrypted SQLite-database, and post them to a server in my control, pack it back and replace the original `app.asar` with it.
 No user would possibly notice it, unless they were overwatching the network traffic for abnormal activies:

+Signal does things right by installing the application as root, leaving only superusers with write privileges.
+However, not all Electron-based applications do this, and even then, they are *all* possibly vulnerable MITM-attacks where someone intercepts the download of an application with their own, tampered-with version.